OP Find DAT

 casesensitive - Use case sensitivity in all pattern matching below.

-combinefilters - ⊞ - Combine 'All' or 'Any' of the filters below to get a match.
+combinefilters - ⊞ - Combine 'All', 'Any' or 'Custom' of the filters below to get a match.
+'Custom' allows for specifying a subselection of filters with 'or' and 'and' keywords.

 namefilter - Use the operator's names like 'wave1', 'wave2', etc.